 But then, something almost miraculous happens.
 On the last verse, Thompson and Walbourne turn away from the bad guys to sing to the rest of us: “Heard a sad voice, heard it cry/Take me back to better times/ This cold world feels unfamiliar/We’re all strangers in our own time.”
 And in this context, the chorus is transformed into a message of solidarity and strength, a reminder that we are not alone, that “there are other people in this world” who share our fears and defiance, and in this battle, it’s “not just you.”
 It’s a breaking-of-the-fourth-wall moment, and it could have been corny, but it isn’t; instead, it’s a brave and heartening anthem for these dark times.

-(Other People by The Rails, on Psychonaut Sounds, is available via iTunes, Amazon, and Pledge Music, UK)
+(Other People by The Rails was released in the US June 29, 2018 on ThirtyTigers.
+It debuted in the UK last fall on Psychonaut Sounds, iTunes, Amazon, and Pledge Music, UK)

 Last week, Apple announced the death of the iPod Nano and iPod Shuffle, its last two stand-alone MP3 players.
 Most people might have been surprised to learn that those two lower-end iPod models had been, in fact, still alive in 2017.
 As music players, they were eclipsed years ago by the iPhone, and, to a lesser-degree, the iPod Touch (basically, the phone without the calling capability).
 For younger people, the iPod is as attractive as a gramophone.